 - In the Administration Console, select the Security component under the relevant configuration.
 For details, click the Help button in the Administration Console. - Use the asadmin set command.
 For details, see the GlassFish Server Open Source Edition Reference Manual.
 For example, you can set the default principal as follows.

-asadmin set server-config.security-service.default-principal=dsmith asadmin set server-config.security-service.default-principal-password=secret asadmin set server-config.security-service.activate-default-principal-to-role-mapping=true asadmin set server-config.security-service.mapped-principal-class=CustomPrincipalImplClass
+''' asadmin set server-config.security-service.default-principal=dsmith asadmin set server-config.security-service.default-principal-password=secret '''

 You can set the default principal to role mapping as follows.